khulnasoft/integrations-core/argocd/README.md

    - API Server
    - Repo Server

-The Datadog Agent can collect the exposed metrics using this integration.
+The Khulnasoft Agent can collect the exposed metrics using this integration.
 Follow the instructions below to configure data collection from any or all of the components.

 **Note**: This check uses [OpenMetrics][11] for metric collection, which requires Python 3.